Fuad Hamza: Early life, origin and education

-Career
+Career and activities

-Hamza was one of the personal advisers of King Abdulaziz and first served him as a translator.
-Next he was made a member of the political committee at the Saudi royal court.
+Hamza worked as a teacher of English in Lebanon, Damascus and Jerusalem in the early 1920s.
+He joined the court of King Abdulaziz in Hejaz in December 1926.
+He was one of his personal advisers and first served him as a translator.
+Next he was made a member of the political executive committee of Hejaz at the Saudi royal court in 1928.
 He was appointed deputy foreign minister in 1930 replacing Abdullah Al Damluji in the post, an Iraqi adviser of King Abdulaziz.
+The same year Hamza also became a member of the permanent committee attached to the royal diwan.
+During this period he worked closely with Yusuf Yasin, another close adviser of the king.
+They both accompanied King Abdulaziz in his meeting with Amir Faisal, King of Iraq, in February 1930.

-Following the establishment of the council of deputies (Majlis al Wukala) in December 1931 Hamza was made one of its four members as the deputy for foreign affairs.
-In this capacity Hamza signed an amity treaty on behalf of Saudi Arabia with Egypt in Cairo on 7 May 1936.
-Through the treaty Egypt recognized Saudi Arabia as an independent and sovereign state, and diplomatic relations between two countries began.
+Following the establishment of the council of deputies in December 1931, Hamza was made one of its four members as the undersecretary of foreign affairs.
+Hamza had connections with the supporters of the Palestinian cause in Jerusalem and Transjordan during this period.
+Giovanni Persico, Fascist Italy's consul in Jeddah, transferred £5,000 to him to financially aid these groups.
+As the undersecretary of foreign affairs Hamza signed an amity treaty on behalf of Saudi Arabia with Egypt in Cairo on 7 May 1936.
+Through the treaty, Egypt recognized Saudi Arabia as an independent and sovereign state, and diplomatic relations between the two countries began.
 The same year King Abdulaziz named Hamza as his emissary to the Palestine issue, but Hamza could not attend the meetings due to his illness.
-However, Hamza met with David Ben Gurion, chairman of the Zionist and Jewish Agency Executive, at his Beirut home on 13 April 1937.
+However, Hamza met with David Ben-Gurion, chairman of the Zionist and Jewish Agency Executive, at his Beirut home on 13 April 1937.
 In this unofficial meeting Ben Gurion attempted to get information about King Abdulaziz's views on the formation of a Jewish state in the Middle East, and Hamza suggested him to meet with Ibn Saud as well as Crown Prince Saud and Yusuf Yasin during the latter's visit to London for the coronation of King George VI.
 Hamza visited Germany to negotiate arms sales and met with the Nazi officials in the period 23–27 August 1938.